Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Cloud fragmentation

 As described in Section 4.1.1, the thermal evolution has an effect on the cloud fragmentation property even with a fixed metallicity.
 We find that the different thermal evolution among clouds can be explained by the variation of the collapse timescale.
 In a slowly collapsing cloud, the adiabatic compressional heating rate per unit volume

 is correspondingly small.
 Here, $t_{\rm col}$ is the collapse timescale written as

 Therefore, the evolutionary track on the $\nH$-$T$ plane tends to be located in a low-temperature region.

 We measure in our simulations that the time interval over which the peak density increases from $n_{\rm H, peak} = 10^{2} \ \percc$ to $10^{16} \ \percc$ is 3, 4, 11, and 19 Myr for UNI, MH1, MH2, and MH3 Z4, respectively.
 The cloud UNI contracts most rapidly while the cloud MH3 contracts most slowly among the four clouds.
 The evolutionary tracks in Figure \ref{fig:nTe_3d} roughly trace the trend; the temperature of UNI remains high at all densities because of its slow rotation and hence the most rapid collapse.
 Contrastingly, the temperature of MH3 remains low because the large centrifugal force and the flat distribution of the dark matter slow the gas infall.
+We will discuss the origin of the different collapsing time in Section \ref{sec:discussion}.